 Virginia courts do recognize the concept of “constructive desertion” where one spouse’s conduct may be sufficient to justify the other spouse leaving their shared home; often constructive desertion requires showing that the fleeing spouse’s health is in danger, but this is not always the case.

-If you believe you have grounds for a fault-based divorce, meet with our Fault-based divorce attorney from Curran Moher Weis to discuss your situation.
+If you believe you have grounds for a fault-based divorce, meet with our best Fairfax Fault-based divorce attorney from Curran Moher Weis in Fairfax, VA, and nearby, to discuss your situation.
 Contact us today at (571) 328-5020 or request a consultation.